 2. Temperature method

 With this method, the basal body temperature is measured orally every day.
-The basal temperature is the body temperature measured for three minutes immediately after waking up in the morning and before getting up.
+The basal temperature is the body temperature measured for three minutes immediately after waking up and before getting up in the morning.
 The basal body temperature changes during the menstrual cycle.
 Shortly after ovulation it rises by a few tenths of a degree for at least three days in a row.
 Consequently ovulation and the fertile days can be determined retrospectively.
 In this way, the following infertile days can be concluded as well.
 Since the basal body temperature changes only very slightly, it is important to use a thermometer with two decimal places.

 3. Symptothermal method